rupa/twilio-super-sim/README.md

 Twilio started sending me emails requiring increasingly detailed, invasive, and time consuming demands about what I was doing with Twilio.
-These emails each required a response withing 72 hours, or my account would be suspended.
+These emails each required a response within 72 hours, or my account would be suspended.

-When i stopped responding after the third email, with no indication they had read or acknowledged my responses to the first two, they suspended my account, sent me a 4th email demanding my linkedin or github or whatever i can do to investigate myself for them, if i want to get unsuspended.
+When i stopped responding after the third email, with no indication they had read or acknowledged my responses to the first two, they suspended my account, sent me a 4th email demanding my linkedin or github or whatever i can do to investigate myself for them, in order to become unsuspended.
 My $20 vanished, and I got an email from billing telling me my account was overdrawn by $3.

-At this point I am no longer interested in becoming unsuspended, demand they not steal $20 dollars from me, and invite them to "go jump in a lake"
+At this point I baceme no longer interested in becoming unsuspended, and accuse thenm of stealing $20 dollars from me, and invite them to "go jump in a lake".

 They respond with an apology that their onboarding hasn't met expectations, and a promise to give me my money back.
 But for some reason they still want